eschlenz/Lock-Picking-Public/Lock Notes/README.md

 * Number of pins: 5
 * Types of pins: Standard or standard and serrated (two different versions of this lock)
 * Notes: Very easy

+# Medeco Keymark
+* Type: SFIC
+* Picked: Yes (to operating only)
+* Tension wrench: TOK .050
+* Pick(s): 15C SSDEV
+* Tension: Medium-light / float
+* Number of pins: 7
+* Types of pins: Standard and spools.
+Keypins may also have some spools.
+* Notes:
+   * Keymark Keyway:
+      * Though the keyway looks daunting, it can be navigated from the BOK
+      * Line the pick up at the very bottom-left, with the pick oriented parallel to the keyway
+      * By moving the pick straight up you can access each pin
+      * Warding between the pins will get in the way, so practice without the tension wrench to get the feel
+      * If you have the distance from pin to pin down in muscle memory, you can trust you are on a binder more versus the warding
+      * Letting off tension and poking can help determine warding versus pins
+   * My Keymark SFIC
+      * Operating
+         * Binding order: 5, 4, 6, 2, 1, 3, 7
+         * Pins 1, 2, and 3 are higher lifts and give counter rotation
+         * Pin 7 needs float picking backwards to get it into position

 # Medeco Duracam
 * [My picking video](https://youtu.be/23MHaHG4b7k?si=364pB42eWZhKSs5o)